Fricassee: Rabbit

 Hannah Glasse's rabbit fricassee is made with small pieces of breaded rabbit fried in butter and served with red wine gravy.

 In Jewish cuisine

 Jewish fricassee is nearly always made from poultry (most commonly goose or chicken), generally from offal and other chicken scraps, and sometimes includes meatballs.
-In Ashkenazi Jewish cuisine, it is called gehakte hindl (chopped chicken) and may include gizzards, chicken neck, wing tips, and feet.
+In Ashkenazi Jewish cuisine, it is called געהאַקטע הינדל : gehakte hindl (chopped chicken) and may include gizzards, chicken neck, wing tips, and feet.
 Sephardic cooks may refer to the dish as armin de poyo or (in Morocco) fricassada.
 Whereas non-Jewish cooks used dairy fat (such as butter) or lard to cook their fricassee, Jews used schmaltz (in the Ashkenazi lands) or olive oil (in the Sephardic world) as a cooking fat, due to the prohibition on mixing meat and dairy products.
-Fricassee should result in a thick, saucy gravy.
-The dish is served alongside rice, noodles, barley farfel, or dumplings.
+The dish typically has a thick, saucy gravy, and is served alongside rice, noodles, barley farfel, or dumplings.